theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,335 days 📅, 14 Roman consulships 🏛️, 5,335 mayfly lifespans 🦋!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,336 days 📅, 21 Venus days 🌕, 56,498 Matrix red pill moments 💊!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->Russians generally answer the phone by saying, "I'm listening".<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->A horse can look forward with one eye and back with the other.<!--FUN FACT:END-->

 ### FrontEnd conferences and me